01 of 16

 Add a Mini Library

-A sunroom that lets the perfect amount of afternoon light inside has the ultimate reading-nook potential, so we love that this room from Bolig includes a small built-in library.
+A sunroom that lets the perfect amount of afternoon light inside has the ultimate reading-nook potential, and this room from Bolig includes a small built-in library.
 If you're looking for the perfect space to create a home library, your sunroom offers a refreshing alternative to a dark, dusty study.Continue to 14 of 16 below.

 14 of 16